OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:28

-> Ira the son of Ikkesh the Tekoite,
+> Ira, son of Ikkesh the Tekoite,
-> Abiezer the Anathothite,
+> Abiezer from Anathoth,

 ## 1 Chronicles 11:29

-> Sibbecai the Hushathite,
+> Sibbecai of Hushah,
-> Ilai the Ahohite,
+> Ilai of Ahoh,

 ## 1 Chronicles 11:30

-> Maharai the Netophathite,
+> Maharai from Netophah,
-> Heled the son of Baanah the Netophathite,
+> Heled, son of Baanah from Netophah,

 ## 1 Chronicles 11:31

-> Ithai the son of Ribai of Gibeah of the sons of Benjamin,
+> Ithai, son of Ribai from Gibeah of the sons of Benjamin,
 > Benaiah the Pirathonite,

 ## 1 Chronicles 11:32

-> Hurai of the brooks of Gaash,
+> Hurai from the streams of Gaash,
 > Abiel the Arbathite,

 ## 1 Chronicles 11:33

-> Azmaveth the Baharumite,
+> Azmaveth from Bahurim,
-> Eliahba the Shaalbonite,
+> Eliahba from Shaalbon,

 ## 1 Chronicles 11:34

-> the sons of Hashem the Gizonite,
+> the sons of Hashem of Gizon,
-> Jonathan the son of Shagee the Hararite,
+> Jonathan, son of Shagee of Harar,

 ## 1 Chronicles 11:35

-> Ahiam the son of Sacar the Hararite,
+> Ahiam, son of Sacar of Harar,
-> Eliphal the son of Ur,
+> Eliphal, son of Ur,

 ## 1 Chronicles 11:36

-> Hepher the Mecherathite,
+> Hepher of Mecherah,
 > Ahijah the Pelonite,

 ## 1 Chronicles 11:37

-> Hezro the Carmelite,
+> Hezro from Carmel,
-> Naarai the son of Ezbai,
+> Naarai, son of Ezbai,

 ## 1 Chronicles 11:38

-> Joel the brother of Nathan,
+> Joel, brother of Nathan,
-> Mibhar the son of Hagri,
+> Mibhar, son of Hagri,

 ## 1 Chronicles 11:39